Title & Showtimes

 Kris Swinson (Audiovisual Technician, Faculty Sound Mentor) holds an AAS in Audio Production Technologies and Sound Design from GCC and is now their resident audiovisual technician and advisor for the Performing Arts Department.
 Having worked continuously on productions as Sound Designer/Operator, Media Technician, and Lighting Technician since 2012, his work with GCC’s theater program continues to grow as he expands his capabilities as a technician and as a mentor for students and staff interested in audiovisual entertainment technologies.
 He looks forward to working more with students and other professionals in the community.

 Lesley Tutnick-Machbitz (Director, Producer, Faculty Costume Mentor) Lesley’s work includes repertory, regional, national and world premiere theatre as well as theatre for young audiences.
 Lesley has both regional and national commercials to her credits as well as several independent film roles.
-She earned her degrees in Theatre Performance as well as a three year certificate of study in Meisner Technique from Meisner’s PlayHouse West in Los Angeles and Summer Congress at the The American Conservatory Theatre in San Francisco.
+She earned her degrees in Theatre Performance as well as a three-year certificate of study in Meisner Technique from Meisner’s PlayHouse West in Los Angeles and Summer Congress at The American Conservatory Theatre in San Francisco.
 Locally, Lesley was nominated for AriZoni awards for her work in Cactus Flower, My Children!
 My Africa!, All Through The Night, and Dark of the Moon.
 She is a proud member of Actors’ Equity Association and Screen Actors Guild.

 Summer 2025